Superconference: The ACC and the Big Ten expand beyond 12 (2013–2014)

-2021 SEC expansion and Big 12 response
+2021 SEC expansion, Big 12 response, and collapse of the Pac-12

 In July 2021, multiple media reports indicated that Big 12 mainstays Oklahoma and Texas had approached the SEC regarding a potential move to that conference.
 Many reports used the term "superconference" in reference to a notional 16-member SEC, and extensively speculated on the ramifications should Oklahoma and Texas join the SEC, with some commenting on the possibility that Gee's scenario of the biggest athletic programs leaving the NCAA could materialize.
 Several days after the initial report, the two schools notified the Big 12 that they would not extend the conference's grant of media rights beyond its planned expiration at the end of the 2024–25 school year, which was widely seen as the first step toward the schools' departure for the SEC.
 By the end of the month, both Oklahoma and Texas formally requested, received, and accepted invitations to join the SEC.
-While the invitations state that Oklahoma and Texas would join the SEC in 2025, many media outlets believed that the schools would buy out their media rights and join earlier.
+While the invitations stated that Oklahoma and Texas would join the SEC in 2025, many media outlets believed that the schools would buy out their media rights and join earlier.
 These speculations proved to be true when the Big 12 announced in February 2023 that it had reached an agreement with Oklahoma and Texas on a 2024 departure date.
 The Big 12 would respond several weeks after the initial Oklahoma and Texas announcements by announcing that BYU, Cincinnati, Houston, and UCF would join no later than 2024; all would later be confirmed as 2023 arrivals.
+The expansion of the Big 12 continued in July 2023 with the announcement that Colorado would be returning to the conference in 2024 after a 13-year spell in the Pac-12.
+The move reignited speculation that the Big 12 would add more members, with likely targets being remaining schools in the Pac-12.
+On August 4, 2023, five Pac-12 schools announced their departure from the conference effective in 2024. three of which (Arizona, Arizona State, and Utah) moved to the Big 12.

-The Big Ten expands to 16 (2022)
+The Big Ten and ACC expand to 18 (2022–2023)

 In late June 2022, multiple media outlets began to report rumors that UCLA and USC were considering moving to the Big Ten from the Pac-12.
 On June 30, the Big Ten confirmed those reports and announced that the two schools would be joining the conference in 2024.
 The move will take effect after the expiration of the current Pac-12 media deal at the end of the 2023-2024 season and may lead to a more lucrative media deal for the Big Ten.
+In early August 2023, two additional Pac-12 schools, Oregon and Washington, announced their intention to join the Big Ten, also effective in 2024.
+In September 2023, two other Pac-12 schools, Stanford and California, as well as SMU, announced that they would join the ACC in 2024.